python-poetry/cleo/docs/introduction.rst

     eval $([program] _completion --generate-hook)

-By default this registers completion for the absolute path to you application, which will work if the program on accessible on your PATH.
+By default this registers completion for the absolute path to you application, which will work if the program is accessible on your PATH.
 You can specify a program name to complete for instead using the ``-p\--program`` option, which is required if you're using an alias to run the program.